-The real growth of the economy is targeted at 3.8 per cent, with the non-sugar growth rate anticipated to be 4.6 per cent.
+5.1 Mr. Speaker, the real growth of the economy is targeted at 3.8 percent, with the non-sugar growth rate anticipated to be 4.6 percent.
 We anticipate that growth across all sectors, with the exception of sugar, will allow this target to be realised.